A class of new high-order finite-volume TENO schemes for hyperbolic conservation laws with unstructured meshes: Introduction

 In terms of the TVD-based schemes for unstructured meshes, Barth and Jespersen \cite{barth1989design} propose a novel oscillation-free second-order scheme involving a limiter acting on a linear reconstruction polynomial.
 Venkatakrishnan \cite{venkatakrishnan1995convergence} further improves it by making it differentiable and thus better convergence property for steady state solutions is obtained.
 To extend these limiters with high-order accuracy for smooth flows, Li and Ren \cite{li2012multi} propose the so-called weighted biased averaging procedure (WBAP) limiter by employing non-linear weighting coefficients for the reconstruction and up to fourth-order accuracy on unstructured meshes is achieved.
 Michalak and Ollivier-Gooch \cite{michalak2009accuracy} develop the accuracy preserving limiter for high-order accurate solution of the Euler equations, where fourth-order accuracy is achieved with minimal sacrifices in convergence properties comparing to existing second-order approaches.

 However, when concerning even higher-order reconstruction, the further development of limiter-based shock-capturing schemes becomes incredibly cumbersome.
 Instead, the WENO paradigm \cite{Liu1994}, originating from the ENO concept \cite{Harten1987}, is able to provide arbitrarily high-order reconstruction and sharp shock-capturing capability within a unified framework.
 Different from ENO, WENO schemes utilize a weighted average of several low-order candidates to form the high-order reconstruction on the full stencil.
 The nonlinear weights are computed dynamically based on the smoothness indicators of candidate stencils such that the optimal accuracy order is restored asymptotically in smooth regions and the ENO property is enforced near discontinuities.
 While great success has been achieved for applications on structured meshes with WENO schemes, it is, however, non-trivial to extend the WENO weighting procedure to unstructured meshes.
-The main issue is that, for some mesh typologies, the optimal linear weights may become negative inducing numerical instabilities or even do not exist \cite{hu1999weighted}\cite{zhang2009third}\cite{shi2002technique}.
+The main issue is that, for some mesh topologies, the optimal linear weights may become negative inducing numerical instabilities or even do not exist \cite{hu1999weighted}\cite{zhang2009third}\cite{shi2002technique}.
 One way to solve this issue is to decrease the targeted accuracy order on the combined large stencil to that of the small candidate stencils \cite{cheng2008third}\cite{dumbser2007arbitrary}\cite{dumbser2007quadrature}\cite{liu2013robust}.
 Alternatively, the central WENO (CWENO) schemes \cite{levy1999central}\cite{levy2000compact}\cite{capdeville2008central}\cite{cravero2018cweno}, which feature stencils of different sizes and tailored weighting strategy, can avoid these numerical difficulties since the choice of the linear weights can be arbitrary as long as their total sum equals one.
-The latest variants of CWENO schemes include the multi-resolution WENO schemes \cite{zhu2019new}\cite{zhu2020new} and the WENO schemes with adaptive orders \cite{balsara2020efficient}.
+The latest variants of CWENO schemes include the multi-resolution WENO schemes \cite{zhu2019new}\cite{zhu2020new} and the WENO schemes with adaptive orders \cite{balsara2020efficient}. { The CWENO/CWENOZ schemes have been extended to mixed-element unstructured meshes and multicomponent flows using unstructured meshes \cite{tsoutsanis2021arbitrary}\cite{tsoutsanis2021cweno}.} {The WENO adaptive-order scheme has also been recently used for general PNPM schemes (reconstructed DG) on fixed and moving meshes \cite{boscheri2019high}.}